Fitness Model Lisa Morales & Her Husband Show Off Acrobatic Moves In A Video That Went Viral

-Lisa Morales and her husband, Jason Duke, recently shared a video that she reports went viral.
-The fitness model and her spouse showed off their acrobatic skills in some hip-twisting moves that garnered thousands of views and likes.
+Lisa Morales and her husband, Jason Duke, recently shared an Instagram video that she reports went viral.
+The fitness model and her spouse showed off their acrobatic skills with some flip moves in a clip that garnered thousands of views and likes.
 But Jason paid the price for lifting his wife to new heights.

 Jason looked dapper in a coordinated outfit down to the shoes.
-He wore a royal blue t-shirt, black shorts with a blue stripe, and black and blue sneakers.
-His thick muscular arms attested to the fact that he would easily be able to handle Lisa’s lithe body in the hold.
+He wore a royal blue t-shirt, black shorts with blue stripes, and black-and-blue sneakers.
+His muscular arms hinted that he would easily be able to handle Lisa’s lithe body in the move.

-The bikini model wore her hair in a messy bun, yet put together with a full face of makeup.
-She wore a defined eyebrow, lashings of mascara, and brown eye shadow to draw attention to her beautiful eyes.
-The fitness model accentuated her full mouth with a nude lipstick which enhanced her natural coloring.
-As usual, Lisa looked flawless.
+The bikini model wore her hair in a messy bun, yet she still appeared put together with a full face of makeup.
+The application included a defined eyebrow, mascara, and brown eyeshadow.
+The fitness model accentuated her full mouth with a nude lipstick, and as usual, Lisa looked flawless.

 In the clip, Lisa turned on the camera and quickly ran back to her husband.
 The Latina beauty put her head between his knees before scooting forward until they were toe-to-toe.
 In the meantime, Jason placed his elbows around her hips so that his hands were dangling behind her derriere.